 In addition, starting from early 2020, a new coronavirus disease (COVID-19) began rapidly spreading all over the world resulting in an announcement of pandemic status by the World Health Organization in March 2020.
-Responses put in place by many countries to contain the spread of COVID-19 are resulting in significant operational disruption for many companies and have had a significant impact on global financial markets.
-As the situation is rapidly evolving it may have a significant effect on the business of many companies across a wide range of sectors, including, but not limited to such impacts as disruption of business operations as a result of interruption of production or closure of facilities, supply chain disruptions, quarantining of personnel, reduced demand and difficulties in raising financing.
-In addition, the Company and its subsidiaries (the "Group") may face the increasingly broad effects of COVID-19 as a result of its negative impact on the global economy and major financial markets.
-The significance of the impact of COVID-19 on the Group's business largely depends on the duration and the incidence of the pandemic effects on the world and Russian economy.
+Responses put in place by the Russian Federation to contain the spread of COVID-19 resulted in significant operational disruption for many companies and had a significant effect on businesses across a wide range of sectors, including, but not limited to such impacts as disruption of business operations as a result of interruption of production or closure of facilities, supply chain disruptions, quarantines of personnel, reduced demand and difficulties in raising financing.